Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 Mastery of ranged weapons that propel projectiles.
-The bow and arrow is the dominant form, but other examples range from the mechanical crossbow, to slings, to even the exotic flampiece that shoots streamers of fire.
+The bow and arrow is the dominant form, but other examples range from the mechanical crossbow, to slings, to even the exotic flamepiece that shoots streamers of fire.

 **Combat:** Archery attacks are Ranged.

-#### Sample Specialites
+#### Sample Specialties

 -   Bow